engtuncay/engtuncay.github.io/php/php-w3-data-types.md

 ## PHP Resource

 The special resource type is not an actual data type.
-It is the storing of a reference to functions and resources external to PHP.
+It is *the storing of a reference* to functions and resources external to PHP.

-A common example of using the resource data type is a database call.
+A common example of using the resource data type is a *database call*.

 We will not talk about the resource type here, since it is an advanced topic.

+--end--